AakaashRao/aakaashrao.github.io/_pages/about.md

   - /about.html
 ---

-I am a deferred Ph.D. student in Economics at Harvard University (beginning Fall 2020) and a Graduate Student Affiliate at the [Center for History and Economics](https://histecon.fas.harvard.edu/) and the [Institute for Quantitative Social Science](https://www.iq.harvard.edu/).
+I am a first-year Ph.D. student in Economics at Harvard University and a Graduate Student Affiliate at the [Center for History and Economics](https://histecon.fas.harvard.edu/) and the [Institute for Quantitative Social Science](https://www.iq.harvard.edu/).
 My research focuses on political, experimental, and behavioral economics.
 I graduated from the University of Chicago in December 2018 with degrees in economics and mathematics.

 ## Research
 ### Working Papers